johnkelleher/blockchain/README.md

 The system will automatically adjust the `difficulty` as more miners are added to the blockchain.

 The `difficulty` is changed based on the time taking to mine the previous block.
-If the time exceeds the block mining rate, the `difficulty` is decreased.
+If the time exceeds the block mining rate, the `difficulty` is decreased and increased accordingly.

-The block mining rate is controlled by a constant defined in config.js,

-`MINE_RATE` represents the millisecond rate that blocks should be mined.
+The block mining rate is controlled by a constant defined in config.js, `MINE_RATE` represents the millisecond rate that blocks should be mined.